zph/moresql/README.md

 MoreSQL gives you a chance to use more sql and less mongo query language.

+## QuickStart
+### Introduction

+* Create metadata table
+* Setup moresql.json (see Configuration)
+* Setup any recipient tables in postgres
+  * Validate with `./moresql -validate`
+* Deploy moresql binary to server from Github Releases
+* Configure Environmental variables
+* Run `./moresql -tail` to start transmitting novelty
+* Run `./moresql -full-sync` to populate the database
+* Write more sql ;D

 # Usage

 ## Basic Use
 ### Configuration

 moresql.json configuration structure